-- M12.6 If Affirmative Action requirements require that all remaining vacancies be filled by candidates of a particular qualification, then: - All candidates who do not meet the particular qualification are immediately excluded
+- M12.6 If Affirmative Action requirements require that all remaining vacancies be filled by candidates of a particular qualification, then: - a.
+All candidates who do not meet the particular qualification are immediately excluded

 - b.
 The excluded candidates will have their votes transferred in the order that the candidate with the highest value of votes will be dealt with first.
 If two or more candidates have an equal value of votes, then the candidate with the highest value of votes when they were last unequal will be excluded before the others.
-If every previous progress total was equal, then the returning officer will determine by lot which candidate is excluded before the others - c.
-All exclusions must be completed before distributing the surplus of any candidate that may be elected as a result of the transfer of votes of excluded candidates. - M12.7 The count concludes when any of the following apply: - a. the number of candidates declared elected is equal to the number of positions to be elected - only one vacancy remains unfilled and two continuing candidates remain, in which case the candidate with the highest value of votes will be declared elected - c. where the number of continuing candidates is equal to the number of vacancies not yet filled, all such candidates will be declared elected. - M12.8 When a candidate is elected with a value of votes greater than Quota, then votes in the last bundle the elected candidate received are transferred to remaining candidates using the following procedure; however if multiple candidates are declared elected, then this process is completed separately for each elected candidate in the order they were elected: - A surplus is calculated, which is equal to the value of votes the candidate has minus Quota - b.
+If every previous progress total was equal, then the returning officer will determine by lot which candidate is excluded before the others. - c.
+All exclusions must be completed before distributing the surplus of any candidate that may be elected as a result of the transfer of votes of excluded candidates. - M12.7 The count concludes when any of the following apply: - a. the number of candidates declared elected is equal to the number of positions to be elected - b. only one vacancy remains unfilled and two continuing candidates remain, in which case the candidate with the highest value of votes will be declared elected - c. where the number of continuing candidates is equal to the number of vacancies not yet filled, all such candidates will be declared elected - M12.8 When a candidate is elected with a value of votes greater than Quota, then votes in the last bundle the elected candidate received are transferred to remaining candidates using the following procedure; however if multiple candidates are declared elected, then this process is completed separately for each elected candidate in the order they were elected: - a.
+A surplus is calculated, which is equal to the value of votes the candidate has minus Quota - b.
 Continuing candidates are any candidate who is not yet elected or excluded - c.
 The ballots are sorted according to the next available preference for a continuing candidate.
-Any ballot does not have an available preference for a continuing candidate will exhaust - d.
-The useable ballots is all ballots in each bundle that express a further preference for a continuing candidate e.
-The transfer value of each voting paper of the candidate whose surplus of first preference papers is being transferred will be calculated by subtracting the quota from the value of that candidates preference papers and dividing the surplus by the number of useable papers.
-The whole number part of the result will be the transfer value and any remainder will be entered opposite a remainders entry on the counting sheet.
-The transfer value may not be more than 1:
+Any ballot does not have an available preference for a continuing candidate will exhaust. - The useable ballots is all ballots in the bundle that express a further preference for continuing candidates - e.
+A transfer value is calculated in accordance with the following formula, however the transfer value may not be more than 1: